Ideas, training, and tools for a great Scout program harnessing the power of screens.

 Wednesday, November 4th & 11th 7:00 – 8:30 pm

-Sign-up for this training to get the log-in information, receive resources that include the agenda, and other information used in the class.
+Sign-up for this training to get the log-in information and receive resources from the instructor.
 If you have questions, please let me know!

 On-Demand – tools and resources available to you at any time.